Pinching Functional Pots

 Wood – Joshua Klein

 Have you wanted to try your hand at woodworking but have been intimidated by expensive and noisy machinery?
-Join furniture conservator, Joshua Klein, on May 6th to learn the lost skills of working wood with hand tools.
+Join furniture conservator, Joshua Klein, to learn the lost skills of working wood with hand tools.
 Each student will learn how to design and build accurately without measuring devices, how to prep boards with handsaws and hand-planes, and how to make joinery that will last hundreds of years.

 Building a Language of Abstraction